 Remove barriers to and encourage installation of renewable energy generation capacity.

-Strengthen local food and fiber production and access.
+Strengthen local food production and access.

 Plan and prepare for extreme weather, adapt to changing climatic conditions, and foster stronger community connectedness and social and economic vitality.

 Prepare to maintain public health and safety during extreme weather and climate-change-related events, while also taking a preventive approach to reduce risk for community members.